Tag: North Carolina

 It is expected that the Senate will reject the changes and the bill will end up in a conference committee.

-So there still are some sensible politicians left in the world.
+So there are still some sensible politicians left in the world.

 • AG Cooper strikes again